sebastiangreger/kirby3-commentions/README.md

 - [ ] Extend HTML markup of form elements, to allow for easy theming
 - [ ] Enhance presentation of comments in the frontend
 - [ ] Improve design of comment inbox by customizing Panel component
-- [ ] Use [Kirby Queue](https://github.com/bvdputte/kirby-queue) plugin for queue processing instead of own queue and cronjob
+- [ ] Research using [Kirby Queue](https://github.com/bvdputte/kirby-queue) plugin for queue processing instead of own queue and cronjob
 - [ ] Additional configuration options (e.g. required/optional) for form meta fields
-- [ ] Display different types of webmentions accordingly (reply, bookmark, RSVP...)
 - [ ] Make UI texts translatable
-- [ ] Check whether the editor lock function in Kirby 3.2 will enable auto-approving comments without conflict
-- [ ] Investigate alternative means of storing comments (e.g. a Sqlite database or subpages)
+- [ ] Investigate alternative means of storing comments (e.g. a Sqlite database or as [subpages](https://github.com/fabianmichael/kirby-pluginstorage))

 ## Requirements